How to Pull off Clashing Colors Like a Street Style Star

 Other Clashing Colors

-These are other color combos that are typically strayed away from, but are oh-so-cool.
-When mixing these colors, play up the volume and dimension of the pieces, add neutral or a contrasting pop of color (ie: red boot with a yellow outfit).
+These are other color combos that people typically avoided, but when done right, are beyond cool.
+When mixing these bad boys, play up the volume and dimension of the pieces, or add a neutral or contrasting pop of color (for instance, a red boot with a yellow outfit).